danscan/rpcpeering/server/example/README.md

-# Initiator Relay Example
+# Server SDK Example

-This example demonstrates how to use the Initiator Relay SDK.
+This example demonstrates how to use the server SDK.

-`run-initiator-relay.ts` runs an example Initiator Relay server.
+`run-initiator-server.ts` runs an example Initiator server.
-`run-responder-stub.ts` runs a very basic responder for testing.
+`run-responder-server.ts` runs a very basic responder for testing.

 ## Running tests